 Networking and load balancing quotas are required to create firewalls, load balancers, networks, and VPNs.
 These are global quotas that do not depend on a region.
 Any region can use a global quota.
 For example, in-use and static external IP addresses assigned to load balancers and HTTP(S) proxies consume global quotas.

-CPU quota refers to the total number of virtual CPUs across all of your VM instances in a region.
+CPU quota is the total number of virtual CPUs across all of your VM instances in a region.
 CPU quotas apply to running instances and instance reservations.
 Both normal and preemptible instances consume this quota.

 To protect Compute Engine systems and other users, some new accounts